Healthcare in Belgium

 - Purchase the complete Expat Arrivals Belgium Guide (PDF)

-Expats can take comfort in the fact that the system of healthcare in Belgium is one of the most reputable and reliable in Europe.
+Expats can take comfort in the fact that the healthcare system in Belgium is one of the most reputable and reliable in Europe.
 Medical facilities in Belgium adhere to high standards of care and hygiene.
 The country has one of the highest numbers of hospitals and doctors per capita in Europe.

-Hospitals and doctors in Belgium generally provide high-quality medical services, pharmacies are widely available and emergency services are reliable.
+Hospitals and doctors in Belgium generally provide high-quality medical services.
+Pharmacies are widely available and emergency services are reliable.
 The healthcare system in Belgium is divided between hospitals that are either public or non-profit and private clinics.